brianrabern/farmseed/README.md

 ## About

-This project provides a starting point for building a web app using Python's FastAPI for the backend API, React for the frontend, and MongoDB as the database.
+This project provides a starting point for building a web app using Python's FastAPI for the backend, React for the frontend, and MongoDB as the database.
 It includes basic scaffolding of each component to get started.

 ## Getting Started